 Fire Service College.
-The current contract the Service has with the Fire Service College (the FSC), which commenced in 2017, is due to continue until June 2022.
-A feature of the arrangement is that our instructors to take the lead and run the FSC instructor courses.
-This ensures that our instructors keep up to date with best practice within other fire and rescue service, rather than becoming insular.
+The current contract the Service has with the Fire Service College (the FSC), which commenced in 2017, is due to continue until the end of May 2022.
+A new contract will commence from 1 June 2022 until end of May 2025.
+A feature of the arrangement is that our instructors can take the lead and run the FSC instructor courses.
+This ensures that our instructors are kept up to date with best practice within other fire and rescue services, rather than becoming insular.

-The FSC facilities are used to assess and maintain the competence of operational staff for Breathing Apparatus and 'Incident Command Level 1' and to deliver training on fire behaviour and road traffic collisions.
+The FSC facilities are used to assess and maintain the competence of operational staff for Breathing Apparatus and 'Incident Command Level 1 and to deliver training on fire behaviour and road traffic collisions.